tiagolr/gate12/README.md

 #### Paint mode

-Paint mode was completely remade in version 2, it now works with custom patterns that can be edited like the main audio patterns and rescaled before placing on view.
+Paint mode was remade in version 2, it now works with custom patterns that can be edited like the main audio patterns and rescaled before placing on view.

 This mode has to be activated by clicking the `Paint` button, a list of patterns will show above the editor window.